SONG-JUNG-IL/Public_image/README.md

-This image is a test file created to validate the DICOCH specification (a cultural-heritage extension of DICOM) and to assess its public delivery via IIIF./
+This image is a test file created to validate the DICOCH specification (a cultural-heritage extension of DICOM) and to assess its public delivery via IIIF.

-/Extraction of ROI Coordinate Values Using ImageJ /ROI-Annotated Demo CT Slice Sample File :
+Extraction of ROI Coordinate Values Using ImageJ

+ROI-Annotated Demo CT Slice Sample File :